How Much Is Dinner At The Lost Kitchen in 2025?

 The unique thing about Lost Kitchen is the reservation system.
 According to Chef Erin, reservation requests via postcard are an extraordinary method of table booking compared to reservations over the telephone or other media.

-Every year, as the warmer season begins, the restaurant’s official website publishes a newsletter for reservations.
-Within 24 hours, the restaurant is flooded with thousands of postcards.
 People pour out their hearts in these letters for dinner reservations.
 Chef Erin and her team read every letter to decide the guest lists for every night.
 Sometimes, people have to wait for years to dine here.

 As per the chef, all the letters are pieces of hopes and dreams of a different person.
 That’s why she has never thrown them away.
 After choosing the guest list, every guest gets a phone call confirming the reservation with a ticket number.
-Upon reservation confirmation, a welcome letter with instructions is also sent to the guests.
+Upon reservation confirmation, a welcome letter with instructions is sent to the guests.

 Is The Lost Kitchen Still Open?